Croat–Bosniak War: Croat forces

-The Croatian Defence Council (HVO) was formed on 8 April 1992 and was the official military of Herzeg-Bosnia, although the organization and arming of Bosnian Croat military forces began in late 1991.
+The HVO was formed on 8 April 1992 and was the official military of Herzeg-Bosnia, although the organization and arming of Bosnian Croat military forces began in late 1991.
 Each district of Herzeg-Bosnia was responsible for its own defence until the formation of four Operative Zones with headquarters in Mostar, Tomislavgrad, Vitez and Orašje.
 However, there were always problems in coordinating the Operative Zones.
 The backbone of the HVO were its brigades formed in late 1992 and early 1993.
-Their organization and military equipment was relatively good, but could only conduct limited and local offensive action.
+Their organization and military equipment were relatively good, but they could only conduct limited and local offensive action.
 The brigades usually had three or four subordinate infantry battalions with light artillery, mortars, antitank and support platoons.
 A brigade numbered from a few hundred to several thousand men; most had 2,000–3,000.
 In early 1993 the HVO Home Guard was formed in order to provide support for the brigades.
 The HVO forces became better organized as time passed by, but they started creating guards brigades, mobile units of professional soldiers, only in early 1994.

 The ICTY found that Croatia exercised overall control over the HVO and that Croatia provided leadership in the planning, coordination and organization of the HVO.
 The European Community Monitoring Mission (ECMM) estimated the strength of the HVO in the beginning of 1993 at 45,000–55,000.
 In February 1993, the HVO Main Staff estimated the strength of the HVO at 34,080 officers and men, including 6,000 in Operative Zone Southeast Herzegovina, 8,700 in Operative Zone Northwest Herzegovina, 8,750 in Operative Zone Central Bosnia, and 10,630 in other locations.
 The HVO headquarters in Mostar declared full mobilization on 10 June 1993.
 According to The Military Balance 1993–1994 edition, the HVO had around 50 main battle tanks, mainly T-34 and T-55, and 500 various artillery weapons, most of which belonged to HVO Herzegovina.
 In July 1993, CIA estimated the HVO forces at 40,000 to 50,000 men.